actions/runner-images/docs/create-image-and-azure-resources.md

   For Linux - install the latest version from your distro's package repo.

-  For Windows - download and install it from [here](https://github.com/git-for-windows/git/releases) of use [Chocolatey](https://chocolatey.org/):
+  For Windows - download and install it from [here](https://gitforwindows.org/) of use [Chocolatey](https://chocolatey.org/):
   ```
   choco install git -params '"/GitAndUnixToolsOnPath"'
   ```
 - Powershell 5.0 or higher.

-  In Windows you already has it.
+  In Windows you already have it.

   For Linux follow instructions [here](https://learn.microsoft.com/en-us/windows-server/administration/linux-package-repository-for-microsoft-software) to add Microsoft's Linux Software Repository and then install package `powershell`.
 - Azure CLI.

-  Follow instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or run this command in Powershell:
+  Follow instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+Or if you use Windows you may run this command in Powershell instead:
   ```
   Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile .\AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'; rm .\AzureCLI.msi
   ```